Don't Let Anyone or Anything Distract You From Your Goals!

 Being able to flip the situation is key.
 How can you turn the negative situation into a positive one?
-Remember, to be understanding and patient with those around you.
-Your goal isn't to develop conflict or hostility, but rather to embrace others' point of views.
-Becoming accepting, although sometimes difficult to do can be very helpful, especially if you have already tried to educate them.
+Remember, to be understanding and patient with those around you, despite them not being understanding and patient with you.
+Your goal isn't to develop conflict or hostility, but rather to embrace others' points of view.
+This goes both ways!
+Being accepting, although sometimes difficult to do can be very helpful, especially if you have already tried to educate them.
 Simply accept their opinion and follow the change of topic technique.
-Because in reality, we might not always know their personal situations, they might have had a bad experience with a similar goal.
-We just don't know nor can we assume.
+In reality, we might not always know their personal situations, they might have had a bad experience with a similar goal.
+We just don't know, nor can we assume.

-Respect that others might have different opinions of your journey, and continue to fuel your fire.
+Being open and honest about how someone is making you feel is also important.
+Always looking to keep things cool, calm, and collected when dealing with non-supporters.
+Respect that others might have different opinions of your journey, and continue to fuel your own fire.
 You do you!
 Read more from our article Just Be You.
-For a moment think about how you feel when you hear or see someone accomplish a goal.
-Think about how you feel knowing they overcame some sort of obstacle.
+For a moment, think about how you feel when you hear or see someone accomplish a goal.
+Think about how you feel knowing they have overcome some sort of obstacle.
 You might feel happy, excited, or even inspired!
 The more you persevere and show others your determination over various bumps in the roads, you might just become their inspiration.
 Now think how amazing it would feel to be the inspiration to someone.
 It's a win-win!
-Keep your head held high, with your personal "why" insight at all times!
-Life works in circles, what comes around, comes around, and hopefully, you are the leader to a better and happy life with those around you!
+Keep your head held high, and have your personal "why" insight at all times!
+Life tends to work in circles, what comes around, goes around, and hopefully, you are can be the leader!

 Dysvik, A., & Kuvaas, B. (2013).
 Intrinsic and extrinsic motivation as predictors of work effort: the moderating role of achievement goals.
 The British journal of social psychology, 52(3), 412–430. https://doi.org/10.1111/j.2044-8309.2011.02090.x